Junior Edwards Dies at 61: Swamp People Star’s Wiki, Bio, Net Worth, Wife & Kids

 Professional Career: Fishing, Hunting, and Survival

-Junior Edwards has been a professional fisherman and hunter for over 40 years.
-Over that time, his work has followed the seasonal rhythms of the Louisiana swamps.
-While some activities have changed or slowed in recent years, they remain a vital part of the legacy he helped shape.
+Junior Edwards was a professional fisherman and hunter for over 40 years.
+Throughout his life, his work followed the seasonal rhythms of the Louisiana swamps, forming a vital part of the legacy he left behind.

-For much of his active career, springtime saw Junior fishing for crawfish using specialized traps baited with pogies, shad, or cut buffalo.
+During his active career, springtime saw Junior fishing for crawfish using specialized traps baited with pogies, shad, or cut buffalo.
 He was also involved in collecting up to 6,100 alligator eggs annually for a ranching program.
-These eggs were incubated, and approximately 12% of the hatched alligators were returned to Junior as juveniles.
+These eggs were incubated, and approximately 12% of the hatched alligators were returned to him as juveniles.
 Once they reached four to six feet in length, he released them back into the wild to help sustain the population and preserve the hunting grounds.

 Late summer and early fall marked Louisiana’s official 30-day alligator hunting season.
 Junior used traditional methods: baiting large hooks with chicken or beef and suspending them above the water.
-Once an alligator swallowed the bait, it would become hooked, and Junior would pull it to the boat and dispatch it using a .22 magnum—his preferred firearm for its accuracy and humane efficiency.
+Once an alligator swallowed the bait, it would become hooked, and Junior would pull it to the boat and dispatch it using a .22 magnum—a firearm he favored for its accuracy and humane efficiency.

 During the winter months, Junior turned to deer hunting, particularly in the elevated, sandy ridges of the Atchafalaya Basin where deer congregated during high water.
 He also hunted wild hogs, trapped raccoons, and fished with gill nets for buffalo and bowfin (shoe pick).
 At his peak, he could bring in thousands of pounds of fish in a single day.
 The roe from bowfin was processed and sold as caviar, while the meat was sold locally or used as bait.